tokenshift/signal/02 - Signal 2 - Nihliesh.md

 It's difficult to keep a secret in Nihliesh, isn't it?
 Your city is lousey with spies and thieves, and many of them are telepaths.
-It's fairly safe to say all information in the city eventually finds its way to the second tier, directly into the hungy mind of Nicha Dos.
+It's fairly safe to say all information in the city eventually finds its way to the second tier, directly into the hungy mind of Ni-chodoss.
 But she isn't omniscient, is she?
 And there are some things that even she does not know.
 And some of those things can be a danger to her.
 And everyone else in the city.

-One such unknown is the question of who the three swords are.
+One such unknown is the question of who the Three Swords are.
 You may have heard the whispers of this new faction that has recently arisen within the city.
 You may have seen their logo--three swords in a triangle--scrawled on a wall or a door.
 If you know of them, you know they have made it clear they are